-Like many government programs, workers’ compensation does not always serve the people it insures as well as intended.
-Injured workers who are initially turned down for benefits or who do not receive benefits in the amount they think they deserve, may find the appeals process to be confusing and burdensome.
+Like many programs, workers’ compensation does not always serve the people it insures as well as intended.
+Injured workers who are initially turned down for benefits, or who do not receive benefits in the amount they think they deserve, may find the appeals process to be confusing and burdensome.
 Our New York and New Jersey workers’ compensation attorneys can help you get the benefits you deserve.

 NY & NJ Workplace Injuries and Workers’ Compensation

-- Overexertion (excessive lifting, pulling, pushing, holding, carrying or throwing)
+- Overexertion (excessive lifting, pulling, pushing, holding, carrying or throwing).

-- Being struck by an object (such as construction material falling from above)
+- Being struck by an object (such as construction material falling from above).

-- Bodily reactions (injury caused by bending, climbing, reaching, sitting, slipping, standing or tripping without falling)
+- Bodily reactions (injury caused by bending, climbing, reaching, sitting, slipping, standing or tripping without falling).

-- Motor vehicle accidents
+- Motor vehicle accidents.

-- Being caught in, under or between equipment or objects
+- Being caught in, under, or between equipment or objects.

-- Assault by another person
+- Assault by another person.

-The workers’ compensation attorneys at the Ginarte law firm can help alleviate the burden of workers’ compensation questions and forms while you concentrate on your recovery.
-The Ginarte law firm provides professional, experienced representation to clients in all kinds of workers’ compensation cases, including cases arising from on-the-job accidents, industrial injuries, occupational diseases, death claims for dependents and other related claims.
+The workers’ compensation attorneys at the Ginarte law firm can take on the burden of handling workers’ compensation questions and forms, while you concentrate on your recovery.
+The Ginarte law firm provides professional, experienced representation to clients in all kinds of workers’ compensation cases, including cases arising from on-the-job accidents, industrial injuries, occupational diseases, death claims for dependents, and other related claims.